Diversity in Maritime

 The Diversity in Maritime Taskforce is made up of Chairs of the Networks and Working Groups to ensure cross-collaboration, where appropriate.
 You can view the Taskforce members here.

 A central part of the programme, is the Women in Maritime Network.
 The network is an open, safe-space community which will continue to expand, grow and deliver a range of gender focused programmes and initiatives

-There are four working groups that support the programme: Retention, Recruitment, Total Package and a new group focusing on Communications and Events.
+There are four working groups that support the programme: Retention and Progression; Recruitment; Pledge and Charter; and Communications and Events.

 A guide to support diversity in the Maritime sector.
 The document aims to initiate a thought-process around recruitment that leads to increased awareness about diverse recruitment in the maritime sector.